There is an old aphorism, now maybe a cliché, that just about sums up the sport of fishing. It goes, 'success is not a destination, it is a journey.'

 I guess the starkest illustration of this, is jigging for snapper.

-When the metal jigging boom was in full swing some 15 years ago something like 50% or more of the customers who walked through our shop door, had heads full with the information that jigging catches snapper.
+I remember When the metal jigging boom was in full swing some 25 years ago in New Zealand.
+Something like 50% or more of the customers who walked through our shop door, had heads full with the information that jigging catches snapper.
 Out the door they would go, with jigs, and less often the gear to use them, nor the information required to use them.

 Back many would come, "jigging doesn't work".
 "Was the jig on the bottom, each drop?"
 "Hell no, you loose too many jigs that way."
 "Were you drifting."
 "Well no, I tried it while we were anchored, bait fishing."
 "Were you catching any fish where you were bait fishing?"
 "No, but jigging is supposed to work."
 "Did you try jigging under bait or kahawai schools."
 "No. I couldn't be bothered with all that driving about."